 After seeing all that there was to see, Pamela and I walked along the edge of the gorge, and through the chain-link fence we saw what looked like ruins down below, several hundred meters downstream from the main waterfall.
 Closer inspection revealed these to be the remains of a once-grand hacienda, and its new owners have beautified the site and turned it into a popular destination for weddings and quinceañeras.

 Thunder clapped overhead and alongside that came the realization that there were only a few hours of daylight remaining.
 We returned to Huasca, where I got my trout fix before we continued back to Pachuca and from there, back to Mexico City.
 All in all, it was a nice weekend and I hope to return to the area soon.
 Pachuca has some mining-related attractions that could be interesting, and there are other pueblos mágicos to visit.
 Whenever that is, however, I doubt I’ll have any pastes; I tried a couple different flavors on my way out of town.
-Not really my thing. 🙂
+Again, not really my thing. 🙂

 Above pic: Los Prismas Basalticos from below.